attributes-unlimited/html-au/README.md

 ## Project Technical Summary
-HTML-AU is an attribute based 'reactive' (really re-rendering) framework for web components.
+HTML-AU is an attribute-based 'reactive' (really re-rendering) framework for web components.
 Inspired by HTMX.
-HTML-AU renders html on the client using the ES6 customElement specification.
+HTML-AU renders HTML on the client using the ES6 customElement specification.
 HTMX renders html on the server.

 CED Component Element Description